Mo-salau/CMB114_team-project/README.md

 It has different question types, such as multiple choice, definition, and unit conversion.
 For multiple-choice and definition questions, the questions are stored in a JSON file (question_bank.json).
 For unit conversion questions, the code randomly generates numbers and units for the questions.
 The units are from the dictionary in the code.
+The time used to complete the quiz is also available.
+The time library is imported for this function.
-At the end of the quiz, a summary report will be exported.
+At the end of the quiz, a summary report (CSV file) will be exported.
 Leaderboard is also available if there is more than one attempt at the quiz.
-Explaination and correct answer are shown after getting the question correctly or choose not to retry after getting the question wrong.
+Explanation and correct answer are shown after getting the question correctly, or choose not to retry after getting the question wrong.

 ### How to use the quiz function
 1. When entering the menu, choose "2.
 Energy quiz".